Using Official ISC Packages for Kea

 • kea-dhcp-ddns-subscription

-As this is a private registry, you'll need to authenticate to pull images, using the access token issued to you when you either purchased the Premium hooks package or subscribed for support from ISC.
-Put your own access token in when prompted for a password:
+As this is a private registry, you'll need to authenticate to pull images, using the access token issued to you either when you purchased the Premium hooks package or when you subscribed for support from ISC.
+Use your access token when prompted for a password:

 docker login docker.cloudsmith.io